Nexonm/dfs-metadata/README.md

 ```

 ### Spring Application
 Main parts of the `application.properties`.
-There defind maximum size of files to be aploaded and chunk division sizes.
+There are defined maximum size of files to be aploaded in MB and chunk division sizes in bytes.
 ```application.properties
 # File size restrictions
 spring.servlet.multipart.max-file-size=500MB